MSU-AI/grading-calendar-ai/TUTORIAL.md

 # Academic Performance Predictor - Developer Onboarding Guide

 Welcome to the Academic Performance Predictor project!
-This guide will help you get set up, understand the codebase, and start contributing effectively.
+This guide will help team members understand the codebase and start contributing effectively.

 ## Project Overview